Music of Iceland: Folk music

 Rímur are epic tales sung as alliterative, rhyming ballads, usually a cappella.
 Rímur can be traced back to the Viking Age Eddic poetry of the skalds and employs complex metaphors and cryptic rhymes and forms.
 Some of the most famous rímur were written between the 18th and early 20th centuries, by poets like Hannes Bjarnason (1776–1838), Jón Sigurðsson (1853–1922) and Sigurður Breiðfjörð (1798–1846).

 In the early 18th century, European dances like polka, waltz, reel and schottische begin to arrive via Denmark.
 These foreign dances are today known as gömlu dansarnir or literally the "old dances".
 After their arrival, native dance and song traditions fell into serious decline.
 For a long time, rímur were officially banned by the church.
 Paradoxically, many Icelandic priests were keen in making rímur.
 Rímur remained popular recreation until the early 20th century.
 In recent years, efforts have been made to revive native Icelandic forms.
 For example, a modern revitalization of the Rímur tradition began in 1929 with the formation of the organization Iðunn.

 Protestantism has also left its mark on the music of Iceland.
 Hallgrímur Pétursson wrote numerous Protestant hymns in the 17th century.
 In the 19th century, Magnús Stephensen brought pipe organs to Iceland, soon to be followed by harmonium pumped reed-organs.
-"Heyr himna smiður" ("Hark, Creator of the Heaven") is probably the oldest hymn which is still sung today; the text was composed by Kolbeinn Tumason in 1208 but the music is much more recent, was written by Þorkell Sigurbjörnsson in 1973.
+"Heyr himna smiður" ("Hark, Creator of the Heaven") is probably the oldest hymn which is still sung today; the text was composed by Kolbeinn Tumason in 1208 but the music is much more recent.
+The music was written by Þorkell Sigurbjörnsson in 1973.